BlockchainTrustSolutions/SwissDLT-Node-Setup/README.md

-# Setting Up a Signer Node
+# Setting Up a Node

 Although setting up a signer node may seem technically challenging, we've simplified the process as much as possible.
 If you need further clarification or encounter any issues, don't hesitate to contact me at [silas.stulz@bcts.ch](mailto:silas.stulz@bcts.ch?subject=SwissDLT%20Setup%20Support).